miroslaw-zieba/secure-query-handler/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/miroslaw-zieba/secure-query-handler)
 ![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen)

 **Secure Query Handler** is an advanced PHP class by Mirosław Zięba, designed for secure and efficient SQL query management in PHP applications.
-This class supports multiple databases, parameterized queries, and automatic transaction handling, and is ideal for developers who prioritize robust database security and dynamic query execution.
+Developed as part of an extensive overhaul of the proprietary PHP framework StarFrame to its latest version, this class supports multiple databases, parameterized queries, and automatic transaction handling.
+It's tailored for developers who prioritize robust database security, dynamic query execution, and flexibility in managing multiple database configurations.

 ## Features